evidentlyai/evidently/docs/book/reference/all-tests.md

 # Test Presets

-Default conditions for each test in the preset match the test's defaults.
-You can see them in the following sections on this page.
+Default conditions for each Test in the Preset match the Test's defaults.
+You can see them in the tables below.

 | Preset name and Description | Parameters |
 |---|---|